Managing customer relationships on a WordPress site can get messy fast.

 HubSpot Review: Pricing and Plans

-However, you can also upgrade to the CRM Suite Starter for $20 per month.
+You can upgrade to the CRM Suite Starter for $20 per month.
 This removes the HubSpot branding from your forms, the Facebook Messenger integration, live chat widget, cookie banners, and landing pages.

 When you consider the extra features and the option to add your own branding, it’s a pretty reasonable price.